aemmitt-ns/radius2/README.md

 radare2/sys/install.sh
 ```

-Include radius2 as a dependency using `radius2 = "1.0.17"` or build locally with `cargo build --release`
+Install radius2 with `cargo install radius2` or include radius2 as a dependency using `radius2 = "1.0.18"`

 ### Supported Architectures